-- Data showed patient outcomes were at or above average for the locality. - Staff assessed needs and delivered care in line with current evidence based guidance. - Clinical audits demonstrated quality improvement. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - There was evidence of appraisals and personal development plans for all staff. - Staff worked with multidisciplinary teams to understand and meet the range and complexity of people's needs.
+- Data showed patient outcomes were average for the locality. - Staff assessed needs and delivered care in line with current evidence based guidance. - Clinical audits demonstrated quality improvement. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - There was evidence of appraisals and personal development plans for all staff.
+However we noted that clinical supervision for nurses was currently peer review and not always recorded. - Staff worked with multidisciplinary teams to understand and meet the range and complexity of people's needs.